 Embrace German Culture At Hofbräuhaus Brewery

 Hofbräuhaus has a history that goes way back!
-It has served a few steins to the famous composer Mozart and the location Hitler first addressed the Nazi party.
-Which honestly, this was a little creepy to me.
+It has served a few steins to the famous composer Mozart and is the location Hitler first addressed the Nazi party.
+Honestly, this was a little creepy to me.

 You may initially feel a little overwhelmed when you enter the large dining hall.
-Your senses will be overly stimulated, but in a good way I promise!
-Don’t stand at the entrance waiting for a hostess to seat you, you will more than likely get ran over.
+Your senses will be overly stimulated, but in a good way, I promise!
+Don’t stand at the entrance waiting for a hostess to seat you, you will more than likely get run over.

 One thing I enjoyed at Hofbräuhaus was the traditional live Barvarian music blaring and watching the servers dressed in their Lenderhosen slinging oversized steins of beer down the tables.